GitJuski/remotepy/README.md

 2. `openssl genrsa -out server-key.pem 2048`
 3. `openssl req -new -x509 -key server-key.pem -out server-cert.pem -days 365`
 4. Input some information when it asks.
 Then you have a certification signed with the private key

+# SnakeCat usage

+`python3 snakecat -l 4444` starts the server and listens on socket 0.0.0.0:4444 meaning from anywhere to port 4444 `python3 snakecat --host 127.0.0.1 -p 4444` Starts the client and connects to host 127.0.0.1 port 4444

 # How it works?